lcrespom/Modulator/README.md

 	- Mobile app

 - Code
+	- Move note ratio calculation out of keyboard.ts and into notes.ts where it should belong
+	- Provide an interface that predefines the very common noteOn / noteOff methods
+	- Decoupling
 		- synth.ts contains BufferURL ParamHandler,
 			which has UI code that should be moved elsewhere
+		- The *piano* module group should not contain UI code.
+Therefore, module piano.ts should be moved out of it, and the dependency should be reversed so that the *piano* module group is fully decoupled from any UI.
+		- Also, noteinputs.ts has a dependency with synthUI that should be removed
 	- Avoid hardcoded DOM id's in code, e.g. $('#my-button'), except for specifying containers at top level.
 		Just do a global search for `$('#` and review all matches not in main.ts.